 If you are like most writers, you will discover a few sub-plots that are left hanging.
 If I get to the end of your book and ask myself, “whatever happened to XYZ?” chances are you forgot to tell me what happened.
 Fix that.
 Close all the sub-plots, make sure your ending delivers on the promise you set at the beginning.

 Once you finish this step, sit down immediately and make all the changes in your editing software.
 You want to have everything fresh in your mind.
 As you make these changes, feel free to adjust some words as well.
 During your read, you probably captured repetitions.
 This happens to me when I stop writing in the middle of a chapter, then I pick up a day later, but I don’t have the time to re-read what I wrote before.
-I know how to go on, but on many occasions, I use some words at the beginning of my new work that were also used in the ending of the previous’ day work.
+I know how to go on, but on many occasions, I use some words at the beginning of my new work that were also used at the ending of the previous day’s work.
 I catch these in my edit session and fix them here.

 So, after steps one and two, you should have a grammatically correct, typo-free manuscript that’s also structured correctly.
 The plot flows as it should, and the whole manuscript starts to feel good.